microsoft/LightGBM/docs/Features.rst

 Feature parallel aims to parallelize the "Find Best Split" in the decision tree.
 The procedure of traditional feature parallel is:

-1. Partition data vertically (different machines have different feature set)
+1. Partition data vertically (different machines have different feature set).

-2. Workers find local best split point {feature, threshold} on local feature set
+2. Workers find local best split point {feature, threshold} on local feature set.

-3. Communicate local best splits with each other and get the best one
+3. Communicate local best splits with each other and get the best one.

-4. Worker with best split to perform split, then send the split result of data to other workers
+4. Worker with best split to perform split, then send the split result of data to other workers.

-5. Other workers split data according received data
+5. Other workers split data according received data.

 The shortcomings of traditional feature parallel: